 - Emollients are an important part of managing the dry skin associated with atopic eczema and they help to prevent eczema flares. - Emollients will help to protect the skin from outside irritants such as cold weather, water and detergents. - If your child doesn't like a particular emollient or it irritates the skin, you should try a different one. - Your nurse can show you how to put the emollient on. - If any other treatment is being put on the skin at the same time of day, it doesn't matter which is applied first.
-You should leave at least 2 hours between applying your emollients and other treatments. - Always keep plenty of emollients.
+You should leave 30 minutes or more between applying your emollients and other treatments. - Always keep plenty of emollients.
 Get a refill from your doctor or chemist when your tub is quarter full. - Emollients need to be used regularly throughout the year and not only when the eczema is bad. - As with other creams, apply in the direction of the hair as it lies in the skin.
-This prevents folliculitis (blocked and inflamed hair follicles). - When using an emollient in the bath or shower, use a bath mat to prevent slipping. - Aqueous cream should not be used as a leave on emollient or as a wash product
+This prevents folliculitis (blocked and inflamed hair follicles). - When using an emollient in the bath or shower, use a bath mat to prevent slipping.